mggates39/Temperature_Display/README.md

 An electronic temperature sensor with display

 ## Description
-This demo project is just a simple keypad with display to drive a lock relay.
-It also has a buzzer to generate tones for keypress, success and failure.
+This demo project is just a simple sensor reader with various display modes.

-The pass codde is hard coded in the application.

 ## Parts
 - 1 Arduino Nano 33 IOT